MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 ---
 # Automatic environment cleanup

 Operational processes for datacenters periodically identify environments that do not have an active subscription.
-They mark them for deactivation and eventual deletion.
+The automatic environment cleanup process starts after all commerce-based licenses acquired for a tenant reach a deprovisioned state.
+Environments within such a tenant are marked for deactivation and eventual deletion.
 These processes can free up capacity from environments that are not in use, so that you can apply it elsewhere in your tenant.

 To see the status of your environments: